 First, take time to pray - and probably not at the parish.
 Whether it's participating in Lectio Divina, spending a few moments in the Adoration Chapel before heading to work, or even praying in the car as you drive to the store for lighter fluid for the Easter Vigil fire, taking time for personal prayer outside of your parish responsibilities will allow you to connect with the Lord one-on-one this week.
 If you feel like there's no time to pray this week, take some advice from my friend Amy over at Prayer Wine Chocolate.

 Even better, consider praying as a staff or group.
-We recently discussed this in our Catholic Church Employees Facebook group, about how few churches actually start out their days with a staff prayer.
+It's always blown my mind how few churches actually start out their days with a staff prayer.
 It’s a great way to center everyone, and remember the common goal that you’re all working towards.
 If you don’t work for the parish, take the initiative to ask the priest for a quick moment of prayer with the other volunteers before you begin your task or Mass, or lead one yourself.
 Here's one for each day of Holy Week.

 Second, consider an extra sacrifice for Holy Week.
 I know what you're thinking - giving all of this time to the church isn't a sacrifice enough?
 No, and here's why: It's easy to forget why we are putting in all of this effort for Holy Week - to give glory to God and to hopefully inspire a few "Easter Catholics" to come back to Mass even after the season.
 In the midst of the chaos of planning and execution however (especially when it goes unappreciated), it is so easy to lose sight of the real reason for our work.
 So, during the week, when you desire whatever you're giving up (perhaps sweets or meat), you can remember all of those for whom you are doing this work, and the real reason for your labors.
 Here are some unique ideas for Holy Week tweaks from my friend Sara of To Jesus, Sincerely.